Syphon Filter (video game): Development

 According to creative director John Garvin, Syphon Filter was originally conceived as "just a name" from a producer at 989 Studios.
-Initially, there was no plot, character or gameplay from the original one page synopsis.
-Eidetic decided to set Syphon Filter as a new 'stealth-action' hybrid that focused heavily on weapons, gadgets and stealth.
-The team's lead designer was influenced over Rare's successful GoldenEye 007 for the Nintendo 64, and implemented the game's mechanics to have a similar feel for a new "super spy" genre.
+Initially, there was no plot, character or gameplay from the original one-page synopsis.
+According to the team's lead designer Richard Ham, his original concept was a cinematic action game inspired by action cinema, especially John Woo films.
+Eidetic decided to give the game a third-person perspective and focus heavily on weapons, gadgets and stealth.
+The popular E3 1997 trailer for Metal Gear Solid disheartened Ham due to striking similarities with the project they were working on, so they decided to offer a "radically different" experience with Syphon Filter.
+He was particularly influenced by Rare's successful GoldenEye 007, released for the Nintendo 64 later that year, and implemented the game's mechanics to have a similar feel for a new "super spy" genre.

 The team experienced immense difficulty in creating the game, as Garvin noted that there were "no, or few, games" from which Eidetic could draw inspiration.
 Most of the team that developed Syphon Filter had little experience with making third-person action games, as Eidetic's only video game released for a console was Bubsy 3D, which was released three years prior for the PlayStation and was infamous for being critically panned as one of the worst games of all time.
-Despite the initial difficulties with staff and lack of experience, Eidetic produced a prototype which involved a shooting segment in an underground.
+Despite the initial difficulties with staff and lack of experience, Eidetic produced a prototype which involved a shooting segment in a subway.
 Garvin admitted that the team "didn't know anything about making realistic shooters set in a spy world" as the game came close to being cancelled several times throughout development because the team was missing deadlines, revamping mechanics and changing the story.
 During development, the team of thirteen re-wrote several drafts as the game was being conceived.
-The original plot of Syphon Filter was intended as a science-fiction orientated approach and involved a group of kidnapped scientists who were being forced to build a time machine by an unspecified antagonistic organisation.
-The storyline was radically changed when John Garvin was hired to be art director, later creative director.
+The original plot of Syphon Filter was intended as a science-fiction orientated approach and involved a group of kidnapped scientists who were being forced to build a time machine by an unspecified antagonistic organization.
+The storyline was radically changed when Garvin was hired to be art director, later creative director.
+The game was released for PlayStation in North America on February 16, 1999, and in Europe on July 16 by 989's parent company Sony Computer Entertainment, as 989 Studios does not operate outside North America.

-Syphon Filter was added as a part of the premium collection for PlayStation Plus in 2022, with Trophy support added to the game.
+Syphon Filter was re-released on the PlayStation 4 and PlayStation 5 in 2022, with Trophy support added to the game.